orion-research/coach/INSTALLATION.md

 - The ports used by COACH services must be open to the Internet in the firewalls to allow external access to the server.
 If a port is closed, one possible indication is a very long (many seconds) response time for a request, followed by a message in the browser indicating that the service was not available.

 - Sometimes, it can appear that a code change did not take effect.
 If so, it could be the browser that caches pages from the previous version instead of showing a newly generated page.
 Check that the version number shown on the page corresponds to the current version of the source code, and if not, do a hard update of the page.

+- It is very important to have compatible versions for mod_wsgi and the Python interpreter.
+Otherwise, very strange errors can occur.

 ## Configuring GitHub webhooks